yunsiong/telco-go/README.md

 - [x] Android
 - [ ] Windows

-The reason why windows is not supported it the problem compiling frida-core with mingw because mingw(needed by cgo) can't link with MSVC .lib files.
+The reason why windows is not supported it the problem compiling telco-core with mingw because mingw(needed by cgo) can't link with MSVC .lib files.
 If you manage to do it, feel free to submit your PR, also if you found any issues please submit new issue or create PR with the fix.

 # Small example